 - How should decisions be made about targeting shock-responsive social services?

-- How should risk financing be designed to support a timely, reliable, and cost-effective humanitarian response?
+- How should risk financing be designed to support a timely, reliable, and cost-effective response?

 - How feasible is a shock-responsive approach in different contexts?